-WordPress, Joomla, Drupal and many other popular website CMSs were written in a programming language called PHP.
-PHP version 5 is about to reach end-of-life and will stop receiving security updates in two months.
-Many WordPress and other PHP websites remain on version 5.6 or older.
-Once support for PHP 5 ends in two months, these sites are in a precarious position and will become exploitable as new PHP 5 vulnerabilities emerge without security updates.
+CMS of WordPress, Joomla, Drupal, and many other popular sites were written in a programming language called PHP.
+PHP 5 is nearing the end of its life and will stop receiving security updates in two months.
+Many WordPress and other PHP sites remain in version 5.6 or older.
+Once support for PHP 5 ends in two months, these sites will be in an indefinite state and become exploitative as new PHP 5 vulnerabilities appear without security updates.

-This post is in a FAQ format and describes why PHP 5 is reaching end-of-life, what the timeline is and what to do about it.
-The Wordfence team is working to create awareness of this issue in the WordPress and broader PHP community.
-You can help by sharing this post with your colleagues that manage PHP websites or use WordPress.
+This post is in the Frequently Asked Questions format and explains why PHP 5 is finally coming, what the time is and what you need to do about it.
+The Wordfence team is working to raise awareness about this issue in the WordPress community and PHP.
+You can help by sharing this post with your colleagues who manage PHP sites or use WordPress.

 What is End-Of-Life or ‘EOL’ in Software?

-This compromise is that the development team will only support their software for a certain amount of time.
-After that time has elapsed, the development team suggests that the user community upgrade to a newer version of the same software, which usually does things better than the old versions and is fully supported.
+The agreement is that the development team will only support its software for a specific period.
+After this time, the development team suggests that the user community upgrade to a new version of the same software, which generally works better than the older versions and is fully supported.

 Yes.
-PHP version 5 will be declared End-Of-Life on January 1st, 2019.
-That is, in approximately two months at the time of writing.
+PHP version 5 will be declared end-of-life on January 1, 2019.
+It is about two months from the date of writing.

-The final branch of PHP version 5 that is still supported is PHP 5.6.
-Because this is the final PHP 5 branch, the PHP team chose to extend the security fix period from the usual one years, to two years.
-That extended security support will end on 1 January 2019.
+The last branch of PHP version 5 is still supported in PHP 5.6.
+Because it is the final affiliate of PHP 5, the PHP team chose to extend the security resolution period from one regular year to two years.
+This extended security assistance will end on January 1, 2019.

-The following table includes the important dates for PHP 5 and PHP 7 branches.
-You can find this table on this page on the PHP website.
+The following table contains essential data for PHP 5 and PHP 7 Partner.
+You can find this page on this page on the PHP site.

-As mentioned above, PHP 5 will no longer be supported with security fixes, starting on 1 January 2019.
-That means that even if a vulnerability is discovered, it won’t be fixed, leaving your website vulnerable.
+As mentioned above, PHP 5 will no longer be supported with security improvements until January 1, 2019.
+This means that even if a vulnerability is discovered, it will not be fixed, which will weaken your site.

-If you are using WordPress and running the Wordfence security plugin, simply go to “Tools”, then click on the “Diagnostics” tab at the top right.
-Scroll down to the “PHP Environment” section and you will be able to see your PHP version on the right side of the page.
+If you are using WordPress and running the WordPress security plugin, simply go to “Tools,” then click on the “Diagnostics” tab in the top right.
+Scroll to the “PHP Environment” section, and you will see your PHP version on the right side of the page.

-Alternatively you can install this extremely basic plugin on your WordPress site which will display your PHP version.
-Please note that this plugin is not produced by the Wordfence team and we do not endorse it.
+Alternatively, you can install this essential plugin on your WordPress site, which will display your PHP version.
+Please note that the Wordfence team does not manufacture this plugin, and we do not accept it.

 If you have FTP access to your website, you can create a file with a name that is hard to guess.
 Then add the following two lines: